shuperry/notes/docker.md

 # Logging
 * By default docker logs STDOUT and STDERR
+* The best practice of container is to put all logs into STDIN and STDERR
+* Logs can be aggregated, preferrably with a service running on the host
 * No log rotation
 * `docker logs -f container`
     * Attach to the log stream of the container
+    * `-t` to add timestamp
 * `docker run --log-driver`
     * json-file
     * syslog